port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

           title: .name | split("/") | last
 ```

-This ensures that properties maintain their original camelCase format from the GCP API response.
+When `preserveApiResponseCaseStyle` is not set or set to `false` (default behavior), all property names will be converted to camelCase format regardless of their original case style in the API response.